-The needs at Waterview Apartments were very important because any runoff from the property flows directly into the Mississippi River.
-The intent, from the start, was to meet and exceed the current requirements to adequately reduce the amount of suspended solids and clean up the runoff before it even makes its way to the river.
+Attention to stormwater runoff at Waterview Apartments was not only mandated by law, but visibly important, because runoff from it flows directly into the Mississippi River.
+From the start, the developer’s intent was to exceed legal requirements to reduce suspended solids before the runoff reached the river.

-Waterview Apartments did not use the standard commercial landscape plan.
-The whole site based on providing food, esthetics and ecological functionality by cleaning stormwater, providing habitat, cycling out carbon dioxide, and cooling the environment around the building.
+Waterview Apartments moved beyond standard commercial landscaping and chose, instead, a plan focused on food, beauty, and ecological functionality.
+The landscape now cleans stormwater, provides habitat, cycles out carbon dioxide, and cools the environment around the building.

 Read the full interview with Nick Roush, President of Roush Rentals HERE.

-The Roberts family have a beautiful property that borders Pammel Creek, the main stormwater channel for a large part of La Crosse’s Southside.
-The Roberts needed to obtain a building permit for a garage addition and had to take preventative runoff measures to protect the creek.
-Through a local engineer and landscaper, the Roberts were able to direct the flow of water to a large rain garden that includes an engineered mix of sand, topsoil and mulch.
-They also installed dozens of deep rooted native plants.
-The Roberts completed this project in July of this year, and love being able to share the importance of rain gardens and preventing runoff pollution with their grandchildren.
+The Roberts family lives on property bordering Pammel Creek, the main stormwater channel for a large part of La Crosse’s south side.
+The permit for a garage addition required preventative runoff measures to protect the creek.
+With a local engineer and landscaper, the Roberts directed the flow of water on the land to a large rain garden that absorbs it and filters out pollution through an engineered mix of sand, topsoil and mulch.
+The basin is planted with an abundance of beautiful, deep rooted native plants.
+The project was completed in July 2019.
+They not only relish the natural beauty, but enjoy sharing the importance of rain gardens and preventing pollution with their grandchildren.

 Read the full interview with Gordy & Barb Roberts HERE.

-It is never to early to nominate someone for the 2020 Soak it Up!
+It is never to early to nominate someone for this years Soak it Up!
 Award.
 Do it today!